gulyapulya/SSGulnur/CONTRIBUTING.md

 5. Work on that branch and make all required changes to complete the issue.
 6. Test you work, run the tool in your terminal.
    - run `npm run lint` and `npm run prettier-check` to check your code for styling issues or bugs.
+   - run `npm test` to make sure all the tests are still successful.
 7. Commit regularly.
 8. When you are done, push your work and request a pull to the `main` branch.